ait-crypto/kms-sdn-agent-interface-specification/readme.md

 <img src="doc/figures/API_components.png" height="400">

-The API is implemented as a https REST API in a bidirectional setup, where the KMS and SDN Agent host a server and can act as a client to the other peer.
+The API is implemented as a https REST API in a bidirectional setup, where the KMS and SDN Agent host a server and can act as a client with the other peer.
 Therefore, two APIs are described.
-The API further considers both, the ETSI 014 and ETSI 004 application interface setups.
+The API further considers both the ETSI 014 and ETSI 004 application interface setups.

 You can find the openAPI descriptions at: